-- a) Municipal Incentive Grant: provides refunds for planning application fees, and cashin-lieu of parkland charges. - b) Central Area Revitalization (Tax Increment Based) Grant Program. - c) Brownfields Tax Assistance Program. - d) Municipal Brownfields Rehabilitation Grant Program.
+- a) Municipal Incentive Grant: provides refunds for planning application fees; - b) Central Area Revitalization (Tax Increment Based) Grant Program; - c) Brownfield Tax Assistance Program; and - d) Municipal Brownfield Rehabilitation Grant Program.

 The Municipal Incentive Grant refunds the identified fees once they are collected by the Planning Division which removes the need for capital funding.
 The remaining three programs provide refunds through a tax increment grant.
-This functions by calculating the difference between the pre-project taxes and post-project taxes and refunding that difference so that the cost to the proponent is effectively "frozen" for a number of years until eligible costs are recouped or a specified time period is reached.
+This functions by calculating the difference between the pre-redevelopment taxes and the post-redevelopment taxes and refunding the difference so that the municipal tax cost to the proponent is effectively frozen for several years until eligible costs are recovered or a specified time period is reached.
 While the City forgoes the increased tax revenue in the short term, the City will receive increased taxes in the future that may otherwise not be realized.

-The five year extension of the CA CIP Programs will require funding through the Capital Budget, however, Council has the authority to cancel a Program or remove funding at its discretion, without a formal amendment to the CA CIP.
+The five-year extension of the CA CIP Programs will require funding through the Capital Budget; however, Council has the authority to cancel a Program or remove or adjust funding at its discretion, without a formal amendment to the CA CIP.